top of page

 Identify Triggers.

 Participating in trauma-focused therapy can help the client learn to identify, understand, explore, and express memories and feelings related to the trauma.
-Oftentimes, the client may feel or show reactions that appear to “come out of nowhere” or are out of proportion for an experience, but it may be that these are actually reactions to trauma reminders.
-Another benefit of treatment is that the client can learn to recognize what experiences or feelings may be associated with traumatic reminders (also known as triggers) and work to be able to adapt their response over time more appropriately.
+Frequently, the client may feel or show reactions that appear to “come out of nowhere” or are out of proportion for an experience, but it may be that these are reactions to trauma reminders.

 Develop Healthy Coping Skills.